HuangJunye/huangjunye.github.io/content/blog/third-work-anniversary/index.md

 ---
-title: 3-Year Work Anniversary at IBM Quantum
+title: Third Work Anniversary at IBM Quantum
-date: 2023-03-08
+date: 2023-03-09
 tags:
 - ibm quantum
 - qiskit
 ---

 It's that time of the year again.
-Today is my 3-year working anniversary (Actually I am exactly 1 week late).
+Today is my Third working anniversary (actually I am exactly 1 week late).
 It's hard to believe that it has been 3 years since I started working at IBM Quantum.
-But at the same time, the last 3 years felt like a lifetime, I guess not just for me, but also for most people in the world.
-When I started working in March 2020, COVID just got started and no one could anticipate that it would evolve into a global pandemic.
+But at the same time, the last 3 years felt like a lifetime, I guess it's not just for me, but also most people in the world.
+When I started working in March 2020, COVID just started and no one could anticipate that it would evolve into a global pandemic.
 Well, the good news is that, 3 years later, we have learned to live with it and things are getting back to normal though the "norm" will never be the same.

-I wrote [a blog post](({{< ref "first-work-anniversary-at-ibm-quantum" >}})) for my 1-year working anniversary.
-Initially I was planning to write every year.
-In fact I wrote a draft last year but I got lazy and the post never made it to the light.
+I wrote [a blog post]({{< ref "first-work-anniversary-at-ibm-quantum" >}}) for my 1-year working anniversary.
+I was planning to write every year.
+I wrote a draft last year but I got lazy and the post never made it to the light.
 On the bright side, I have more things to say today :D.

 ## Highlights